The Dark Side of Gravity: Effects of discontinuities

 Recently a Bubbling behaviour accompanied by ripples visible in the hot gas of the Perseus cluster has been reported by Chandra Ref.~\refcite{Chan}.
-We interpret this as the first observation of a periodic generation of gravitational discontinuities which in turn produce our scalar (under rotation in a plane perpendicular to the direction of propagation) longitudinal gravitational wave ripples rather than sound waves as interpreted in Ref.~\refcite{Chan}.
+We interpret this as the first evidence for a periodic path of a gravitational discontinuity which in turn produces our scalar (under rotation in a plane perpendicular to the direction of propagation) longitudinal gravitational wave ripples rather than sound waves as interpreted in Ref.~\refcite{Chan}.
 The Bubbling frequency is also the gravitational waves frequency which can be computed accurately knowing the measured wavelength (approximately 11kpc) and the GWs speed which is the speed of light.
 One obtains that the frequency is just $2^{49}$ times lower than 475 cycles per second, the frequency corresponding to B-flat above middle C and the corresponding period is roughly 30000 years which compares very well with the time needed by the discontinuity to travel accross the gravitational potential (from infinity to the surface of the star) of a typical star as is our sun.
 Therefore 30000 years is a good estimation of the time needed for a gravitational discontinuity travelling through the almost flat potential of a galaxy to scan the gravitational potential of the majority of stars in the galaxy (only a minority of white dwarf stars have much larger surface potentials).
-This seems to indicate that when most of the stars surfaces have been reached by the discontinuity, an instability makes the discontinuity jump back or bounce somewhere in the deeper potential near a galaxy center to initiate another 30000 years path.
+This seems to indicate that when most of the stars surfaces have been reached by the discontinuity, an instability makes the discontinuity bounce somewhere in the deepest potential zone near a galaxy center to initiate a 30000 years return.